tailwindlabs/headlessui/packages/@headlessui-vue/README.md

 ### Using a custom label

 By default the `Listbox` will use the button contents as the label for screenreaders.
-However you can also render a custom `ListboxLabel`.
+However you can also render a custom `ListboxLabel` which will be automatically linked to the listbox with a generated ID.

 ```vue
 <template>